dxw/playbook/src/staff-handbook/policies-and-procedures/parental-leave-policy.md

 who will be on parental leave for the longer period of time) or a secondary carer (the person who will be returning to work first) as there will be differences in both the statutory and dxw entitlement.

-This policy will be reviewed in May 2022.

 ## Understanding your entitlement